Gr33nCamper/Paul-s-Website/Extras/ReadMeh!.md

 everyone is welcome to visit da website 4 free 🤗❤️

-**Unless, of course, your name is Edith Choi.
+**Unless, of course, your name is Edith Choi

-Then you have to pay a fee of listening to one Playboi Carti song each time you visit.
+Then you have to pay me $5 each time you visit :)

-U SRSLY thought > da best friend membership would exempt you??? 😂😂😂 NaHHHH sis! pay uP +oK! *_slatt
+U SRSLY thought > da best friend membership would exempt you??? 😂😂😂 NaHHHH sis! pay uP